seedvault-app/seedvault/doc/README.md

 }
 ```

-The `chunkIds` and `iconChunkIds` fields contain a list with plain text SHA-256 hashes
+The `chunkIds` and `iconChunkIds` fields contain an ordered list with plain text SHA-256 hashes
 which can be found in the main `blobs` dictionary.
 This contains a mapping from plain text SHA-256 hashes to storage IDs and size information.
+The decrypted and uncompressed chunks concatenated in order result in the original plaintext data.
+The `iconChunkIds` field assemble to a ZIP file where each entry is a
+WebP encoded image, one icon for each app in the backup.
+The entry name is the package name of the app.

 At the beginning of most operations, we download all available snapshots
 to get information about all blobs that should be available in the repository.
 We may additionally retrieve a list of all blobs directly from the repository
 to ensure they are actually (still) present.

-Snapshot files start with the SHA-256 hash of the content of the file
-and use a `.snapshot` extension.
+Snapshot file names start with the SHA-256 hash of their content and use a `.snapshot` extension.

 ## Cryptography